 Las Vegas has a long history of passing off the unconventional—and even nefarious—as perfectly ordinary.
-From that perspective, this story is just another chapter in the colorful narrative of the city: Councilman is involved with commercial development.
-Councilman’s business partner doesn’t like building regulations.
-Councilman proposes a change to the regulations to benefit his project.
-The proposal passes by the narrowest of margins and over the objections of actual building professionals.
+From that perspective, this story is just another chapter in the colorful narrative of the city: a Councilman’s business partner doesn’t like certain building regulations.
+The council changes the regulations by the narrowest of margins and over the objections of actual building professionals.

 If you drive down 1st Street in downtown Las Vegas, you’ll discover Mingo’s Kitchen & Lounge.
 It’s a fairly non-descript little restaurant & bar, but the controversy it created is far from mundane.

 Mingo’s used to be a repair garage, and is part of a larger building.
 (The larger building is separately owned.)
 Mingo’s owner, George Harris, wanted to convert the garage into a restaurant/bar and outdoor patio.
 A Nevada-licensed architect (from Texas) was retained to draw the plans.
 When the plans were submitted, a plan review could not be conducted because there was too much missing information.
 Notification was sent to the architect, requesting the needed information.
 Shortly thereafter, city building department management asked Don White, leader of the downtown development team of plan reviewers for renovations, “What did you do to George Harris?”

 Apparently, department management was catching heat because Harris was upset that his project was stalled.
 All the plan reviewers involved agreed that the plans were insufficient; they failed to comply with the city’s energy code and ADA requirements.
 The Texas architect resubmitted the plans three weeks later, but they contained the same (lack of) information.
 Not surprisingly, the plans were rejected once again.